Eilis9/PfDA_Project2/README.md

 Main literature and data source files are included in /literature and /data

 How to run:

-The Jupyter Notebook (analysis.ipynb) should be downloaded along with the /img and /data folder and run locally in Jupyter notebook version 6.5.2.
+The Jupyter Notebook (analysis.ipynb) should be downloaded along with the /img, /data and fused_dataset/ folder and run locally in Jupyter notebook version 6.5.2.
+The fused_dataset folder may be created as an empty folder to which the notebook will write the datasets when run.
  - - -